 Types of Wine Cooling Systems:

-- Ductless Wine Cellar Cooling: Places the cooling unit (evaporator) inside the cellar, with a remote condenser and no ductwork.
+- Ductless wine cellar cooling places the cooling unit (evaporator) inside the cellar, with a remote condenser and no ductwork.
+Ductless split systems are ideal for retrofits and smaller spaces.
+Browse our ductless split wine cellar cooling systems for a variety of configurations.

-- Through-the-Wall Units: Self-contained systems installed directly in a wall, suitable for small cellars.
-Learn more in our through-the-wall wine cooling units guide and our self-contained wine cooling units overview.
+- Through-the-wall units are self-contained systems installed directly in a wall, making them ideal for small cellars.
+You can explore more about these in our through-the-wall wine cooling units guide, or learn about additional options in our self-contained wine cooling units overview.
+For straightforward, self-contained installations, take a look at our through-the-wall wine cellar cooling systems.

-- Split System Wine Cooler vs Ducted: Split systems can be ducted (with ductwork) or ductless (without).
-For a detailed breakdown, see our ducted vs split wine cooling systems comparison.
+Split systems can be ducted (with ductwork) or ductless (without).
+For a detailed side-by-side breakdown of these configurations, check out our ducted vs split wine cooling systems comparison.

 Ducted Wine Cooling Systems Explained